YHKimmm/Apple-Market/README.md

 ## Apple Market

 Apple Market is an online marketplace application where users can browse and post used items for sale, update their profiles, and make comments on posts.
-The app is built with React, Node.js, Express, and MongoDB, and uses Firebase for user authentication.
+The app is built with React, Node.js, Express, and MongoDB, and Firebase for manage user authentication.

 ## Tech Stack